-- > how are women, girls, boys and men involved or affected differently by the context or work to be undertaken? - > in what ways are these differences important factors for the implementation of the contract?
+- > What are the differences in how women, girls, boys and men are involved in or affected by the context or work to be undertaken? - > In what ways are these differences important factors in the implementation of the contract?

-The statement should describe how these concerns will be addressed in any competitive solicitations financed under the activity, such as RFPs.
+The statement should describe how these concerns will be addressed in any competitive solicitations financed under the activity, such as RFPs, call for EOI or ITB.

-When the SOW for a contract solicitation identifies gender issues or considerations as part of its requirements, the contracting agency should include an evaluation criterion to address this requirement.1
+When the SOW for a contract solicitation identifies gender issues or considerations as part of its requirements, the contracting agency should include an evaluation criterion to address this requirement2.